trueblood/AviWindGuardian/README.md

 ## Getting Started

-To get started with AviWind Guardian, clone this repository and follow the setup instructions detailed below:
+To get started with AviWind Guardian, follow these steps:

 ```bash
 # Clone the repository